gravitational/predicate-lang/spec.md

 ## User login and registration

-Predicate's programs are applied on multiple stages of interactions of users.
+Predicate's programs are applied on multiple stages of user interaction with a program.

-Whenever an interactive user logs in via SSO, or SSH node registers with a join token, predicate program can assign attributes based on OIDC Identity provider's claims, SAML attribute statements and other third party infromation, for example AWS region information presented by an SSH server during registration.
+Whenever an interactive user logs in via SSO, or SSH node registers with a join token, predicate program can assign attributes based on OIDC Identity provider's claims, SAML attribute statements and other third party information, for example AWS region information presented by an SSH server during registration.

 **Static assignments**